The-Ali02/paid-ads-DM-challenge/README.md

 Having worked with ad data before, I could figure out how we can get `engagement` metric for facebook data:
 `        (likes + views + clicks + shares + comments) as ENGAGEMENTS` any action that user has made with our advertisement is classified as an engaging action.
 Eg: Viewing a ad video for > 3sec counts as view, likes, shares, clicks, comments are by themselves an action from the user side with the advertisement.

+### Conclusion:
 The MCDM structure provided is indeed helpful in creating the targetted dashboard for reporting of **Ads Performance** but columns like `placement_id` metrics like `post_view/click_conversion` which are not properly defined in our raw data shouldn't be included in reporting table.

+ Also the current structure is helpful if we want to get data at any granularity other than just channel.